Welcome to my blog

 Munki Theme Creator: A Theming Engine for Munki’s Managed Software Update

-Introducing Munki Theme Maker For many Mac administrators in a variety of sectors an open source tool called Munki, a patch management tool, is more than prolifically used.
-Our mantra of being a technology agnostic consultancy agency exposes us to a wide range of Mac tools.
-Munki is one that we internally have used for years.
-Last year at the Mac Admins Conference at Penn State we gave a talk and showed off a script that we had been using internally to take the Munki product and make it fit...
+For many Mac administrators in a variety of sectors, an open source tool called Munki, a patch management tool, is more than prolifically used.
+Our mantra of being a technology agnostic consultancy agency exposes us to a wide range of Mac tools, which we continually evaluate and assess for our clients' needs.
+Munki is one that we internally have used for years, having found it to be a reliable and effective solution for managing software updates on Mac devices.

 Macs Switching from Intel Chips to Apple Silicon—Answers to Your Questions